[Originally published: September 13, 2018. Updated: December 18, 2019.]

-“We don't want youth to use devices and become addicted.
-That's my concern—the addiction to nicotine and later conversion to (or dual use with) regular cigarettes are the greatest concerns,” says Roy S. Herbst, MD, Yale Medicine’s chief of medical oncology at Yale Cancer Center.
+“The addiction to nicotine and later conversion to (or dual use with) regular cigarettes are the greatest concerns,” says Roy S. Herbst, MD, Yale Medicine’s chief of medical oncology at Yale Cancer Center.
 He points to two heavyweight organizations, the American Society of Clinical Oncology (ASCO) and the American Association for Cancer Research (AACR), that have issued statements that vaping could be harmful to youth.
 (Dr. Herbst chairs the AACR Tobacco & Cancer Subcommittee that led the development of the statement.)

 The San Francisco-based company, and other vape manufacturers, including Vuse, MarkTen XL, blu e-cigs, and Logic, are under scrutiny by the FDA for marketing and sales practices that seem aimed at teens and young adults, according to an announcement the FDA released on Sept.
 12. “The agency is asking each company to submit to the FDA within 60 days plans describing how they will address the widespread youth access and use of their products,” the news release states.

 “We cannot allow a whole new generation to become addicted to nicotine,” FDA Commissioner Scott Gottlieb, MD, says in the release.

 While it’s possible to buy liquid without nicotine for some e-cigarettes, it’s not possible to do so with popular pod mod devices.
 According to Juul’s website—in a description that has since been taken down—a single Juulpod contains 40 mg of nicotine, which is similar to “the nicotine yield of a pack of cigarettes.”
 (The company also sells Juulpods with approximately 23 mg of nicotine.)
 But researchers explain that it’s difficult to describe a single pod as a “serving.”
 A person might consume one pod in a week, while another may take only one day.